boltops-tools/lono/docs/_reference/lono-xgraph.md

 [--noop], [--no-noop]  # noop mode
-[--source=SOURCE]      # url or path to file with template [--template=TEMPLATE]  # override convention and specify the template file to use
+[--source=SOURCE]      # url or path to file with template [--template=TEMPLATE]  # override convention and specify the template file to use [--param=PARAM]        # override convention and specify the param file to use [--variable=VARIABLE]  # override convention and specify the variable file to use

 Runtime options:
 -f, [--force]                    # Overwrite files that already exist